-The Society for Public Health Education (SOPHE) is writing in support of Hawaii HB 1098.
-We strongly encourage the Hawaii legislature to request a sunrise review of health educators to help protect the health of the public.
+The Society for Public Health Education (SOPHE) is writing in support of HCR161/HCR129.
+We strongly encourage the Hawaii legislature to convene a working group to propose regulations and licensing requirements for health educators as one important step to help protect the residents of Hawaii.

 The Society for Public Health Education (SOPHE) is a 501 (c)(3) professional organization founded in 1950 to provide global leadership to the profession of health education and health promotion.
 SOPHE contributes to the health of all people and the elimination of health disparities through advances in health education theory and research; excellence in professional preparation and practice; and advocacy for public policies conducive to health.
 SOPHE is the only independent professional organization devoted exclusively to health education and health promotion.
 Members include behavioral scientists, faculty, practitioners, and students engaged in disease prevention and health promotion in both the public and private sectors.
 Collectively, SOPHE's 4,000 national and chapter members (including those in Hawaii) work in universities, medical/health care settings, businesses, voluntary health agencies, international organizations, and all branches of federal/state/local government.
-There are currently 19 SOPHE chapters covering more than 30 states and regions across the country.
+There are currently 20 SOPHE chapters covering more than 30 states and regions across the country.